JBurrellIRL/ProjectFour/README.md

 Some user stories were scoped out of the project for now, due to time constraints.
 These are listed under the "Future Features" column in GitHub Projects.
 It's intended that these will be developed in the future at a later date.

 - As a site user I can recover or reset my password so that I can gain access to the logged-in features if I have forgotten my login details.
-- As a site user I can verify my site membership through an email confirmation so that I can provide extra approval for my site membership
+- As a site user I can verify my site membership through an email confirmation so that I can provide extra approval for my site membership.
 - As a site user I can manage my user profile so that I can add information about myself.

 ## Deployment - Heroku